-It is the opinion of Greenberg Traurig, LLP that for Federal income tax purposes (i) the trust will not be treated as an association or publicly traded partnership taxable as a corporation, and (ii) the notes will be classified as indebtedness (except in the case of notes held by (a) the depositor or any of its affiliates or (b) any person in whose hands, upon the effectiveness of proposed Treasury regulations under section 385 of the Code, the notes would be not treated in their entirety as indebtedness for Federal income tax purposes).
+It is the opinion of Greenberg Traurig, LLP that for U.S. Federal income tax purposes (i) the trust will not be treated as an association or publicly traded partnership taxable as a corporation, and (ii) the notes will be classified as indebtedness (except in the case of notes held by (a) the depositor or any of its affiliates (including, without limitation, the issuing entity, the sponsor and the originator) or (b) any person in whose hands, or in the hands of a predecessor holder, the notes would be not treated in their entirety as indebtedness for U.S. Federal income tax purposes) under regulations recently promulgated under section 385 of the Code.
 This opinion, which will be rendered on the closing date based on current law on that date, will assume the execution of the trust agreement and indenture and compliance by all parties with the terms of those agreements and related documents.
 There are no statutes, regulations, administrative pronouncements or cases involving similar transactions of debt issued by a trust, and no ruling on any of the issues will be sought from the IRS.
 An opinion of counsel is not binding on the IRS or the courts.
-As a result, the IRS may disagree with part or all of the discussion below.
+As a result, the IRS or a court may disagree with part or all of the discussion below.